 Ideally, you should do both work experience and volunteering.
 It’s okay if you can’t do one or the other, as long as you have other examples to demonstrate the same skill.

 Universities may ask you to provide proof of attending work experience, so always be honest in what you have or haven't done, and be sure to have some correspondence from your placement providers confirming that you've attended.

 Ideally, work experience should be as recent as possible.
-Some universities recommend that your work experience be within 2 years of applying.
+Some universities recommend that your work experience be within two years of applying.